LBScarfo/Customer-Satisfaction-CSAT-Improvement-Project/README.md

 To demonstrate this, we can use a weighted average model to explore a what-if scenario.
 By raising the CSAT for "Order Related" by just 0.2 points (from 4.10 to 4.30), the overall company CSAT would increase from 4.24 to 4.30.

-This analysis confirms that focusing on this specific category is a highly effective strategy for driving a measurable improvement in customer satisfactio
+This analysis confirms that focusing on this specific category is a highly effective strategy for driving a measurable improvement in customer satisfaction

 ---